adjust/xamarin_sdk/doc/ios/ios.md

   Replace `{TrackerToken}` with the tracker token you created in step 2.
 Please note that the dashboard displays a tracker URL (including `http://app.adjust.com/`).
 In your source code, you should specify only the six-character token and not the entire URL.

 3. Build and run your app.
-You should see a line like the following in XCode:
+You should see a line like the following in app's log output:

     ```
     Default tracker: 'abc123'